Skip to content

 Back to Blog

-high severity March 09, 2026 · scope unconfirmed
+high severity March 09, 2026 · 4 min read Unverified claim — what this is

 eDevice Listed by thegentlemen Ransomware Group

-On March 9, 2026, the ransomware group known as thegentlemen added eDevice to its leak site, confirming that internal files had been exfiltrated from the French connected-care technology company that supports more than 650,000 patients worldwide.
+On March 9, 2026, the ransomware group known as thegentlemen added eDevice to its leak site, claiming that internal files had been exfiltrated from the French connected-care technology company that supports more than 650,000 patients worldwide.

 Available reporting describes eDevice as a 15-year provider of remote patient monitoring platforms and a connectivity partner for major medical device makers including Medtronic, Honeywell, and Philips.
 The company’s systems were compromised in a ransomware incident, after which attackers extracted internal documents.
 Public reporting indicates the victim count remains unknown at this time, and the precise date of initial access has not been disclosed.
 The data exposed consists of internal files rather than a confirmed list of patient records, though the nature of eDevice’s business means health-related information could be present.